DragNeXt: Rethinking Drag-Based Image Editing: Introduction

-\textbf{Contribution Summary}: (\emph{i}) We point out key factors causing DBIE ambiguity, i.e., the uncertainty in drag operation types and areas. (\emph{ii}) We propose to rethink DBIE as the translation, deformation, and rotation of user-specified regions.
-By explicitly requiring users to specify both drag areas and types, we can resolve the ambiguity issue. (\emph{iii}) We propose a simple-yet-effective editing framework, \textbf{DragNeXt}, unifying DBIE as an LRO problem and further enhancing editing quality via performing PBSI. (\emph{iv}) Extensive experiments demonstrate that our method can outperform existing approaches.
+\textbf{Contribution Summary}: (\emph{i}) We propose to unify DBIE as an LRO problem.
+Therefore, by specifying the regions and types of geometric transformations, we can effectively resolve the ambiguity issue. (\emph{ii}) We propose a simple yet effective editing framework, \textbf{DragNeXt}, which tackles DBIE via LRO and further enhancing editing quality via performing PBSI. (\emph{iii}) We introduce NextBench, a benchmark with explicit user-intention annotations for evaluating alignment between user expectations and edited results. (\emph{iv}) On NextBench, the extensive experiments demonstrate that our \textbf{DragNeXt} can achieve a better trade-off between editing efficiency and quality.